You are listening to the Sean Hannity Radio Show Podcast.

 First of all, I think the wall is being built.

-I think M MS 13 is being decimated.
+I think MS-13 is being decimated.

 If you look at the amount of deregulation, for example, in energy, it is absolutely historic.

-So I mean, I think all of us need to keep pressure on the system.
+So, I mean, I think all of us need to keep pressure on the system.

-But I think they're moving, and uh and I I don't say that mildly or or just because I'm Polly Anish.
+And I don't say that mildly or just because I'm Pollyanish.

-I think I I know from my visits in the White House how many different people are working very hard right now.
+I think I know from my visits in the White House how many different people are working very hard right now.

 I'm not saying Trump's not working hard.